Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 I think GTS tournaments will stop doing as much original music after either of these projects are done, as general exhaustion is creeping up, whether it is from the side of us admins, or designers and composers.
 I think our tournaments will keep being the best thing we ever possibly can release, but one thing I hope GTS can do in the coming years, is to keep being more known for its name, and outside of the context of osu! at all.
 Nonetheless, there's a lot to be done.
 We're just hoping it can keep going for a while.
 I think GTS as a tournament series still has a lot of years to go.
 I personally expect it to keep going until its 10th anniversary at the very least, being on 2028.
 Especially since we barely had just started doing a mapping contest as well in 2023, so I think other admins will have even more ideas to bring to the table in future years.
 Look forward to it.

+**Do you have any particularly fond or interesting memories you'd want to share?** (howtoplayln)

+> There are so many moments in music journey which reminded me that my life has meanings.
+Some other people would tell me directly that my compositions are emotionally touching to them, like Akatsuki, or Essence, or some actually perceived them as "insane".
+Especially if those are meant to be portraying my emotions at the time I was composing them, I would feel grateful a lot.
+It feels like somebody understood me and my intent of doing my best in my own hobby.

+> The most significant ones would be Essence, which I considered one of the significant moments of my life at that time.
+It was the biggest and the most emotional project we have ever done.
+I cannot stop going back and watch the reactions of the viewers at that time to the reveal of the tiebreaker song...
+It was both insane and emotional, and was the conclusion of the most productive session I've done at that time.

+> The other one which probably less or more related which is osu!mania LN Tournament 3, I also did more than 10 custom maps for that tournament, including the custom song "LNCryption", which was actually the space for the mappers to write and imagine the "hell" they faced somewhere else.
+It probably is worth to give them a read.

+> I would also give an honorable mention to rememberance; image of him before departure from Vietnamese National osu!mania Cup, which I composed in one day, during one of my depressive episodes.
+It was meant to be something that is lighthearted and healing me up.
+Quick compositions like this can also help me coping through hard times as well.

 ## Not just music